Golden Week (Japan): Current practice

 Many Japanese nationals take paid time off during this holiday, and some companies are closed down completely and give their employees time off.
 Golden Week is the longest vacation period of the year for many Japanese workers.

 Travel

-Golden Week is a popular time for holiday travel.
-Many Japanese travel domestically and to a lesser extent internationally.
+Golden Week is a popular time for holiday travel, such as many Japanese travel domestically and to a lesser extent internationally.

 Festivals

 The Takatsuki Jazz Street Festival is held during Golden Week.
 It has two days of live jazz performances with 300 acts and over 3,000 artists in 72 different locations in-and-around the center of Takatsuki in northern Osaka.

 Sports

-The Super GT Fuji 500 km car race is held on the 4th of May and became synonymous with that date in Golden Week.
+The Super GT Fuji 500 km car race is held on 4 May and has become synonymous with that date in Golden Week, but it was cancelled amid COVID-19 infection surge.
+The race returned from 2021 onwards.